ohirose/bcpd/README.md

 This is an implementation of a non-rigid point matching algorithm, Bayesian coherent point drift (BCPD), with accelerations based on the Nystrom method and the KD tree search.
 BCPD combines non-rigid and rigid registration.
 Therefore,
-(1) BCPD solves non-rigid registration with robustness against target rotation and (2) BCPD solves rigid registration under an appropriate set of tuning parameters.
+(1) BCPD solves non-rigid registration with robustness against target rotation, and (2) BCPD solves rigid registration under an appropriate set of tuning parameters.
 The algorithm can further be accelerated using downsampling and deformation vector interpolation.
 We call the acceleration scheme BCPD++.
 It registers point sets containing over 10 million points.